Habits of an agile servant leader – Habit 4 (part 1): Humility

 Humility’s foes: Arrogance and Charisma

 Arrogance is a quality most found in charismatic leaders, who were much sought-after traditionally.
-Charismatic and arrogant leaders being favored over the past years was the result of the belief they’re more talented than humbler fellows.
+Charismatic and arrogant leaders being favored over the past years was due to the misbelief they’re more talented than humbler fellows.

 However, many researchers point out that “charismatic leaders leave a trail of chaos and ruin”.